 When it comes to hair colour, curly hair does not shine or reflect light in the same way as straight hair, so you need to have lighter colour than with straight hair in order to get the same effect.

 My hair is, like most similar hair, porous and dry.
 So temporary colour is never temporary.
 My hair sucks it up and you can never get rid of it.
 It responds best to products for Afro-Caribbean hair.
-I used to find them easy to find in South Africa, but here in Sweden I use Philip Kingsley Extreme Moisture Shampoo and Conditioner, which is specifically made for porous tight curls and all variations of African-Caribbean hair.
-I never use anything else, and have not for a number of years now.
+I used to find them easy to find in South Africa, but here in Sweden I usually use Philip Kingsley Extreme Moisture Shampoo and Conditioner, which is specifically made for porous tight curls and all variations of African-Caribbean hair.

 I spent so many years of my life hating my curls but when it comes down to it, there is so much to like about my type of hair.
 It holds a style (whether curly or straight) really well and for a long time, it is thick, it is very low maintenance (I just let it air dry), it grows really fast and really long and I have virtually no grey (just a bit at the sides).